sadmankiba/bendability/docs/Boundaries.md

 - Sinusoidal pattern shown by Samin, high on left of mid and low on right of mid, is seen at more boundaries (5 / 7 I saw).
 But not in some, e.g. VI
 - Nice peak of C0 when smoothed shown by Samin was observed in raw eyes only at a few BN. ( 2 / 7 I saw)

-## Number and Probability distribution of C0 in various comb. of promoters and boundaries
+## Exp 4.
+Number and Probability distribution of C0 in various comb. of promoters and boundaries

 **Procedure**
 Prob. dist / density of C0 in PM, BN, PM/B, BN/P, CH [C3] [F4]